 China has huge domestic capacity.
 Although the main purpose is to supply the domestic market, there has in recent years been excess capacity resulting in exports.
-However, Chinese exports have been minimal since late 2021 due to export restrictions, driven by a desire to keep domestic fertilizer prices below the global price level.
+However, Chinese exports have been minimal since late 2021 due to export restrictions, driven by a desire to keep domestic fertilizer prices below the global price level and increase domestics yields.
+Per end of 2024 Chinese exports have been almost non-existent.